JDeakin25/Milestones-Project-1-P3/README.md

 This site needs to be attractive to a wide range of site users due to the audience base this event will be intended for.
 The event is intended to be fun and family-friendly and this needs to be conveyed through the typography choices.

-I chose a simple and easy to read font for the main bulk of the text content - the Google Font "Zain", and to give particular attention to certain titles I chose a more unique font - the Google Font "Bagel Fat One"
+I chose a simple and easy-to-read font for the main bulk of the text content - the Google Font "Zain", and to give particular attention to certain titles I chose a more unique font - the Google Font "Bagel Fat One"

 Examples of these fonts can be seen in the images below: